 What is Term Life Insurance?

 Term life insurance covers your beneficiary with a pre-determined amount of benefits in case you should pass away within the time frame of the coverage.
-Unlike whole life, term live has a specific time limit in which the coverage is enforced.
+Unlike whole life, term life has a specific time limit in which the coverage is enforced.
 However, it is also considerably less expensive than whole life insurance for the same amount of benefits that are provided.
 Read here more about term life policy and its advantages.

 Term life is very popular and works well with all age groups as it provides inexpensive coverage for loved ones in case something should happen to you.